 This Elementor guide explains where the difference is between section, column, margin and padding.
 Section controls the rows and must always contain a column.
 Margin is the outer spacing.
 Padding is the inside spacing of an element.
 You need to understand these four terms.

 Elementor, like other tools, is easily installed via the WordPress dashboard and there via the “Plugins > Install” function.
 There is a free and a paid version.
-The required activation code for Elementor Pro will cost you around $49 a year (equivalent to about 42 euros in November 2021).
+The required activation code for Elementor Pro will cost you around $59 a year.

 The Elementor layout is structured as clearly as possible to allow for a very intuitive web design.
 Using the left menu, you select individual elements that you want to add to your page.
 By clicking on an inserted or already existing element you can format or remove it.